tigrisdata/tigris-os-docs/docs/legal/sla.md

 # Service Level Agreement

+_Last updated: May 29, 2024_

-The following Service Level Agreement between Tigris Data, Inc., a Delaware corporation ("Tigris Data," "we," or "us"), and Customer will apply to the Tigris Object Storage Service (the "Service") for Customers with an Enterprise plan during the applicable Subscription Term.
+The following Service Level Agreement between Tigris Data, Inc., a Delaware corporation ("Tigris Data," "we," or "us"), and Customer will apply to the Tigris Object Storage Service (the "Service") for Customers on a paid plan during the applicable Subscription Term.

 ## Platform Uptime